Morrison Creek station

-Morrison Creek station is a Sacramento RT light rail in Sacramento, California.
+Morrison Creek station is a side platformed SacRT light rail station in Sacramento, California, United States.
+The station was opened on August 29, 2021, and is operated by the Sacramento Regional Transit District.
+It is served by the Blue Line and is the most recent station on the entire light rail system to open.
+The station is adjacent to Morrison Creek, for which the station is named.
+Because of expected low patronage, the station is a "request stop" with riders needing to press a button on the platform to signal trains to stop.

-The station platform was built as part of extension of the Blue Line to Cosumnes River College that opened in August 2015, but Morrison Creek station did not open at that time.
+The station platform was built as part of the extension of the Blue Line to Cosumnes River College that opened in August 2015, but Morrison Creek station did not open at that time.
 The station was planned in anticipation of the construction of transit-oriented development next to the site, and includes a 75-space park and ride lot and a bus transfer area, but currently the area is undeveloped and the station site is not connected to any nearby roads.

-The station remained untouched until 2021, when SacRT was faced a deadline to use federal funding allocated to the project.
+The station remained untouched until 2021, when SacRT was faced with a deadline to use federal funding allocated to the project.
 The agency added missing amenities to the station including shelters and benches, and made it into a "walk-on" station, meaning it is only accessible by bicycle and pedestrian paths.

-Because of expected low patronage, the station is a "request stop" with riders needing to press a button on the platform to signal trains to stop.
+The closest street connection via bike and pedestrian paths is Ann Arbor Way, a neighborhood street north of the station.